vfg-95/the-sauce/README.md

 ### Sign Up Section

-- Allows the user to recieve all the latest recipe and tips updates to the site
+- Allows the user to receive all the latest recipe and tips updates to the site
 - Meets 4th & 5th user stories

 <img src="./assets/screenshots/mailinglist.png" width="300" height="700">